ericsun95/Flying-High-Again/notes/weather.md

 A thunderstorm can pack just about every aviation weather hazard into one vicious bundle.
 These hazards include: lightning, adverse winds, downbursts, turbulence, icing, hail, rapid altimeter changes, static electricity, and tornadoes.

+> A nonfrontal, narrow band of active thunderstorms that often develop ahead of a cold front is a known as a squall line.
+A squall line is defined as a non-frontal narrow band of active thunderstorms.

+## Fog And Frost

+- Advection fog:
+An air mass moving inland from the coast in winter.
+Advection fog forms when moist air moves over colder ground or water. 平流雾）

+- Steam fog: A light breeze blowing colder air out to sea, Low-level turbulence can occur and icing can become hazardous. (海烟)

+- Upslope fog: A warm, moist air mass on the windward side of mountains.

+- Inland fog is most likely: Radiation Fog sometimes called ground fog.
+  Radiation fog is a common type of fog, produced over a land area when radiational cooling reduces the air temperature to or below its dew point.
+  Ground fog is a form of radiation fog that is confined to near ground level.

+Below rotor clouds.
+Under each wave crest there is a rotary circulation.
+It forms below the elevation of the mountain peaks.
+Turbulence can be violent in the overturning rotor.
+The rotor may be marked by a rotor cloud.
+Turbulence is most severe in and below the standing rotors.

+- The standard temperature lapse rate is:
+- 2°C per 1,000 feet.
+A standard temperature lapse rate is one in which the temperature decreases at the rate of approximately 3.5 °F or 2 °C per 1000' up to about 36,000'.

+The temperature of the collecting surface is at or below the dewpoint of the adjacent air and the dewpoint is below freezing.
+Frost forms in much the same way as dew.
+The difference is that the collecting surface must be colder than the dew point of the surrounding air and the dew point must be colder than freezing.